Strappazzon/GRW-GHOST-Buster/.github/README.md

   * Every time you launch it, the program will check the System Registry to see if Ghost Recon Wildlands and Uplay are installed.
   * When you close it, a file containing the program's settings will be created (or updated if it already exists) inside `%LOCALAPPDATA%\GHOSTbackup`

-* Click the first **Browse...** button to select the folder where Wildlands save games are actually stored.
+* Click the first **Browse...** button to select Wildlands save games folder.
   * They are usually located inside `C:\Program Files (x86)\Ubisoft\Ubisoft Game Launcher\savegames\y0ur-r4nd0m-us3r-1dent1f13r\1771`

 * Click the second **Browse...** button to select where Wildlands save games will be backed up to.
-  * A folder with the format `yyyyMMdd HHMM` will be created at every backup
+  * A `yyyyMMdd HHMM` sub-folder will be created with every backup

 * Finally, specify the backup interval and click the **Start The Backup** button.
 To interrupt the process, click **Stop The Backup**.